Interesting Facts About The Capital of Chile

 6) Santiago is home to the Spanish fort, Fuerte San Miguel

 Santiago is home to the Spanish fort, Fuerte San Miguel.
-It was one of the first buildings erected in Santiago by Spanish settlers and was initially used by indigenous people to protect themselves from American natives.
+Spanish settlers erected it as one of Santiago’s first buildings, and indigenous people initially used it to protect themselves from American natives.

 Santiago is a historic landmark and a popular tourist attraction.
 It is located next to Plaza de Armas in downtown Santiago.